flpm/oak/output/lists/subjects.md

     name: about New York
     title: 'Theme: New York'
     subtitle: Books about New York City
-    description: 'I have 5 books about New York in my bookshelf.
+    description: 'I have 5 books about New York in my personal library.

       ### Titles: